PoojaKuniyal/PowerBIProject1/README.md

 DAX: Applied custom DAX formulas to rank categories and analyze language preferences.

 Data Transformation: Used techniques like unpivoting data, counting substrings, and splitting columns to ensure accurate and actionable insights.

+<br><br>
+Requirement: to view the interactive dashboard click/ download the view raw from here - online_courses_analysis_powerBi.pbix Must have PowerBI desktop installed